Skip to content

 Audience: Engineer

-The recipe is a single pre-existing aria-live="polite" region, updated with debounced chunks the size of a sentence or paragraph rather than tokens, with focus left alone and a real stop button wired to cancel the stream.
+The recipe is a single pre-existing polite live region, updated with debounced chunks the size of a sentence or paragraph rather than tokens, with focus left alone and a real stop button wired to cancel the stream.
 Do not reach for role="log" and assume it works, since its behavior varies across screen readers.
 Test with a real screen reader, not only an inspector, because flooding only shows up when something is actually speaking.

 <!-- Sighted users watch this grow token by token -->